antoniogweb/PHP2xAI/PHP2XAI/15-simd-and-eigen.md

 These paths are memory-bandwidth sensitive.
 They benefit from contiguous tensors and parallel rows, but they are not substitutes for a dense GEMM backend.

-## Kernel selection and fallbacks
+## Typed kernel dispatch and fallbacks

 The Tensor API selects a graph kernel from known ranks and axis patterns.
-The runtime still keeps general kernels for unsupported layouts, generic axes, broadcasting, and operations not overridden by `GraphRuntimeEigen`.
+The C++ NAIVE kernel entry point dispatches from `Tensor.dtype` to the corresponding C++ template specialization.
+The current dtype set is `FLOAT32`, `FLOAT64`, `INT32`, and `INT64`; mixed index/data kernels select each input type independently.
+The Eigen provider overrides selected virtual entry points and uses the same dtype dispatch where those kernels support the type.

-Examples of operations that currently do not have a dedicated Eigen override include generic add and broadcast, generic transpose, generic reductions, layer normalization, generic softmax shapes, embeddings, and generic slice axes.
-Some of them have efficient common C++ loops, but they do not become Eigen expressions simply by selecting the Eigen provider.
+NAIVE generic implementations cover add and broadcast, generic matmul, transpose, slice, reductions, softmax, layer and RMS normalization, RoPE, and the three cross-entropy families.
+They handle generic axes/layouts for the named operation paths.
+These implementations remain available when the Eigen provider is selected, but do not become Eigen expressions simply because Eigen is enabled.
+Embeddings, masks, pooling, dropout, and most elementwise operations also use NAIVE kernels unless listed in the Eigen override table.

 Correctness takes priority over forcing every operation through Eigen.
 The optimized paths require the layouts they were written for; the general runtime remains the semantic reference for other valid graph shapes.